-This database is, as far as we are aware, the largest database of international law scholarship currently in existence.
-Nonetheless, it is neither complete nor perfect.
-If a publication is not in the Hein database, it is not represented in our data.
-Hence, we must offer this significant caveat: what this Article describes is what is contained in the Hein database.
-That database is the best for these purposes because it is the most complete database of its kind: Its coverage for every journal in its collection dates to that journal's inception, and it contains more full-text law review volumes than the next best database by far.
-Nonetheless, it is important to note that we cannot rule out that some of the features we describe are features of Hein's collection and metadata, rather than of the entirety of international law scholarship.
-Furthermore, Hein's database includes some content that might not always be called "articles," like book reviews, notes, and case comments published in law journals.
-Even acknowledging these caveats, the scale of the database gives us confidence that the key findings are true.
+purposes because it is the most complete database of its kind: Its coverage for every journal in its collection dates to that journal's inception,7 and it contains more full-text law review volumes than the next best database by far.8 Nonetheless, it is important to note that we cannot rule out that some of the features we describe are features of Hein's collection and metadata, rather than of the entirety of international law scholarship.
+Furthermore, Hein's database includes some content that might not always be called "articles," like book reviews, notes, and case comments published in law journals.9 Even acknowledging these caveats, the scale of the database gives us confidence that the key findings are true.

 The data include over 4,000 separate publications.
-We categorized the 1,086 publications with 25 citations or more into five categories: student-run international law journal; peer-reviewed international law journal; student-run non-international law journal; peer-reviewed non-international law journal; and on the approximately 100,000 of these articles published in the 1,086 journals for which we coded journal type (that is, all journals with 25 citations or more).
-We indicate which dataset we are using throughout.
-For more on the coding of journal type, see infra notes 10-11.
+We categorized the 1,086 publications with 25 citations or more10 into five categories: student-run international law journal; peer-reviewed international law journal; student-run non-international law journal; peer-reviewed non-international law journal; and other (generally political science journals).11 Hein also provided the country of

-- 7. From 25 to 2500: How the Growth of the Law Journal Library Represents the Evolution of HeinOnline, HEINONLINE BLOG (Feb.
-8, 2018), https://home.heinonline.org/blog/2018/02/from-25-to-2500-how-the-growth-of-the-law-journal-library-represents-the-overall-growth-of-heinonline [https://perma.cc/YG7W-5GFQ]. - 8.
-At the time of the last public comparison, it had close to twice as many journals in its database as its closest competitor, Westlaw.
-Id.
-All the relevant commercial databases, including Hein, prevent data scraping in their terms of service and many employ technical countermeasures to limit scraping.
-We explored whether SSRN could be used for these purposes, but its terms of service prohibit "automated queries of any sort."
-Hein is not only the most comprehensive database, but it also is generous in providing access to its metadata for a modest fee. - 9.
-Based on our qualitative analysis of the dataset, materials of this sort make up only a modest proportion of the dataset.
+9. Based on our qualitative analysis of the dataset, materials of this sort make up only a modest proportion of the dataset.
 Because they are generally not easily distinguishable from traditional "articles," there is no viable way of filtering them out of our dataset.
-Moreover, many journals publish lengthy book reviews, case comments, and other materials that largely resemble traditional articles, some of which garner large citation counts. - 10.
-Importantly, the citation counts used here are calculated by Hein, which tracks citations between articles included in the Hein database (of which our dataset of over 173,000 articles is a subset).
+Moreover, many journals publish lengthy book reviews, case comments, and other materials that largely resemble traditional articles, some of which garner large citation counts.

+10. Importantly, the citation counts used here are calculated by Hein, which tracks citations between articles included in the Hein database (of which our dataset of over 173,000 articles is a subset).
 It does so using variations on the Bluebook citation method (which encompasses related styles, such as that in the Maroonbook).
 Email from Adam J. Tramp, HeinOnline, to Oona Hathaway (Nov.
 2, 2023) (on file with authors).
-For example, for the article published starting on page 2599 of volume 106 of the Yale Law Journal, Hein uses the following automated query to generate the citation count: "(('106 Yale L. J. 2599' OR '106 Yale L.J.
-2599' OR '106 Yale L.J.
-2599' OR '106 Yale L.J.
-2599' OR '106 Yale Law Journal 2599' OR '106 Yale Law Journal 2599' OR '106 Yale Law Journal Library."
+For example, for the article published starting on page 2599 of volume 106 of the Yale Law Journal, Hein uses the following automated query to generate the citation count: "(('106 Yale L. J. 2599' OR '106 Yale LJ.
+2599' OR '106 Yale LJ.
+2599' OR '106 Yale LJ.
+2599' OR '106 Yale Law Journal Library."
 Citations to articles in our dataset made in articles that are not in the Hein database are not included in the citation count.
 At the same time, citations by articles in the broader Hein database are part of the citation count even if the article containing the citation is not in our dataset.
-Because they are not comprehensive, Hein's citation counts represent a lower bound on an article's actual citation count.
-For example, since most of the materials in Hein's database are English-language materials, citations in materials published in other languages are less likely to be counted.
+Because they are not comprehensive, Hein's citations in Hein's database are English-language materials, citations in materials published in other languages are less likely to be counted.
 Citations in formats very different from that in the Bluebook could also go uncounted.